andreashandel/IDEMAbook/docs/index.md

 ## Overview and Learning Objectives
 The reproductive number is a fundamental concept in infectious disease epidemiology.
+It is so important, it even made its way into (at least) one mainstream movie [@contagionmovie]!
 It is simple in its definition and rather useful.
 The hard part is to correctly estimate the reproductive number for a given disease and scenario.
 We will discuss all these aspects in the following.

 The learning objectives for this chapter are: